TimJentzsch/advent-of-code-2023/README.md

 First, make sure to [install Rust](https://www.rust-lang.org/learn/get-started).
 Then, clone the repository and add an `inputs/day_XX.txt` file containing the puzzle input.
 It is discouraged to publish the puzzle inputs, so they are ignored by git.
 Finally, use `cargo run --bin day_XX` to solve the puzzle.

+To benchmark the performance of the implementation, use `cargo run --bin day_XX -- --bench`.
+To run only one of the puzzle parts, use e.g. `cargo run --bin day_XX -- --part_2`.